privacy-scaling-explorations/zkevm-specs/specs/mpt/branch.md

 ## Branch

+### Branch S and C equal at NON modified_node position & only two non-nil nodes when placeholder

 The gate
 `Branch S and C equal at NON modified_node position & only two non-nil nodes when placeholder` ensures that the only change in
 `S` and `C` proof occur at `modified_node` (denoting which child of the branch is changed) position.
 This is needed because the circuit allows only one change at at time.
-The gate has the following
-constraints:

-### rlp2
+#### rlp2

 We check `s_main.rlp2 = c_main.rlp2` everywhere except at `modified_node`.